cristivulpe/sparki-remote-control/README.md

 This will produce the APK that can be installed on your Android phone.
 The app is also avaialble on [Google Play Store] (https://play.google.com/store/apps/details?id=com.swedesboro_woolwich.remotecontrol).

 ## Compatibility
-This application has been tested using Google Nexus 6 running Android Marshmallow.
-The arduino code has been deployed to an Arduino Sparki robot.
+This application has been tested using Google Nexus 6 and Google Nexus 5 running Android Marshmallow.
+The arduino code has been deployed and tested using an Arduino Sparki robot.